-It is believed that approximately 3-5% of new mother experiences the symptoms of the postpartum obsessive compulsive disorder.
-It is characterized by the unwanted thoughts, accompanied by unusual behavior.
+It is believed that approximately 3-5% of new mother experiences the symptoms of the postpartum obsessive-compulsive disorder.
+It is characterized by unwanted thoughts, accompanied by unusual behavior.
 Obsession is defined as persistent unwanted thoughts and on the other hand, compulsion is defined as doing things, again and again, to get rid of the unwanted thoughts and fear.

-Mothers having postpartum obsessive compulsive disorder know that their thoughts are bizarre and understands that follow up would be wrong.
+Mothers having postpartum obsessive-compulsive disorder know that their thoughts are bizarre and understand that follow up would be wrong.
 The symptoms new mother might experience include a feeling of horror about the obsession, fear of being left alone with an infant and sensitivity towards an infant.

 4. Postpartum psychosis

 Postpartum psychosis is a serious form of postpartum depression.
 It is a treatable mental disorder.
 Mothers having postpartum psychosis experience things like delusion, hallucinations, and mania.
 Most often, it is associated with bipolar disorder and this condition requires immediate action.